 The best strategy is to be under 30!
 If you are you can buy tickets in section 5B for $22.
 For $35 you get a guarantee of a seat in 5B and a day of performance upgrade to best available.
 This is a really good deal.
 Alternatively, under 30s get about an additional 10% off subscription prices (see below).

 Well most of us aren’t under 30 so what then?
 If you intend to see more than three productions in a season (there are six productions per year) a subscription is a decent option.
 It’s not the absolutely cheapest route but the savings are pretty good.
-There are now three basic options.
-There are select season subscriptions which save up to about 30% (the more expensive the seats the smaller the discount) compared to single ticket prices plus you can pick your dates and you get the best seats in each section.
+There are two basic options.
+There are season subscriptions which save up to about 30% (the more expensive the seats the smaller the discount) compared to single ticket prices plus you can pick your dates and you get the best seats in each section.
 You could be paying less than half what the person in the row in front of you paid!
-Select subscriptions for all six productions run from $199 in Ring 5 Middle to $2086 in the Grand Ring.
+Select subscriptions for all six productions run from $199 in Ring 5 Middle to $2116 in the Grand Ring.
 Besides a subscription for a particular day of the week there is also a “weekend back-to-back” package which allows one to see all six operas on three weekends.
 It looks very handy for people from out of town.
-Generally the prices are a bit lower for weekday subscriptions than weekends.
-There are also “value subscriptions”.
-These are much cheaper with 40-60% discounts but, while one can still pick which night one goes the seats are allocated after the select subscribers.
-These are available for Ring 3, the Orchestra Circle and the Orchestra Ring and range from $409 to $559 depending on section and day of the week.
-My pick would be the the $460 weekday Ring 3 deal.
+It’s even a tad cheaper!
 There are also deals for three or four performance packages which might work for some people they are more expensive on a per performance basis.
 In almost all cases tickets are somewhat cheaper if you are over 65 or under 30 and a lot cheaper for under 15s.